Wondering how to file for divorce in Ohio? We cover everything you need to know about the process and how to get started.

 It’s usually a good idea to follow up with your county clerk to ensure that your spouse was successfully served.
 If you’re unable to serve your spouse because you’re unsure where they are living, you can request that the court allow you to serve them in an alternative way.
 One of the most common alternatives is serving them “by publication,” which involves publishing notice of the divorce in a newspaper.

-Ending a marriage can be a lengthy process, but a spouse can request a temporary order to help manage marriage-related affairs until the divorce is finalized.
+Ending a marriage can involve a lengthy court process, but a spouse can request a temporary order to help manage marriage-related affairs until the divorce decree is finalized.
 Temporary orders dictate how child custody, debt repayment, and alimony are handled (and by whom).

 To obtain a temporary order, a spouse must file a request with the court that details how they want matters to be handled until the divorce is finalized.
 The other spouse will then have 14 days to file their own documents to agree or disagree with the order.